kai-kj/microcompute/doc.md

 	void *arg
 );
 ```
 Set the function to be called when a debug message is produced.

-`mc_set_debug_callback(mc_default_debug_callback, NULL)` can be called to simply have all debug messages printed to `stdout`.
+`mc_set_debug_callback(mc_default_debug_callback, NULL)` can be called to
+simply have all debug messages printed to `stdout`.

-In the callback function, the `mc_DebugLevel` parameter indicates the severity of the message, the `char *` parameter contains the message.
-This parameter is managed by microcompute, so do not `free()` it, and the `void` parameter will contain whatever was passed to `arg`.
+In the callback function, the `mc_DebugLevel` parameter indicates the
+severity of the message, the `char *` parameter contains the message.
+This
+parameter is managed by microcompute, so do not `free()` it, and the `void`
+parameter will contain whatever was passed to `arg`.

 - `callback`: The function to be called.
 - `arg`: A pointer to some data to be passed to the callback function.

 ----

 ```c
 void mc_default_debug_callback(mc_DebugLevel level, char *message, void *arg);
 ```
 The default debug callback function.
-This will print messages of any greater than the value pointed to by `arg` to `stdout`.
-See `mc_set_debug_callback()` for more info about the parameters.
+This will print messages of any greater
+than the value pointed to by `arg` to `stdout`.
+See `mc_set_debug_callback()`
+for more info about the parameters.

 - `level`: The severity of the debug message.
 - `message`: The debug message.
 - `arg`: A pointer to a value indicating the lowest severity to print.

 ----

 ```c
 mc_Program *mc_program_from_str(const char *programCode);
 ```
 Create a program (compute shader) from a string.

 - `programCode`: A string containing the program code.
-- **returns**: A reference to the program on success, `NULL` otherwise.
+- returns: A reference to the program on success, `NULL` otherwise.

 ----

 ```c
 mc_Program *mc_program_from_file(const char *filePath);
 ```
 Create a program (compute shader) from a file.

 - `filePath`: The path to the file containing the program code.
-- **returns**: A reference to the program on success, `NULL` otherwise.
+- returns: A reference to the program on success, `NULL` otherwise.

 ----

 ```c
 void mc_program_destroy(mc_Program *program);
 ```
 Destroy a program.

 - `program`: The program to destroy.

 ----

 ```c
 void mc_program_dispatch(mc_Program *program, mc_ivec3 size);
 ```
 Dispatch (run) a program.

 - `program`: The program to run.
 - `size`: The number of workgroups to be run in each dimension.

 ----